Magistrates Court of the Australian Capital Territory: History

 The court originated as the Court of Petty Sessions in 1930.
 It was the Territory's first court and Acton House was the first courthouse.

 Previously, Territorians were required to travel to Queanbeyan, Goulburn or Cooma to have their legal matters heard.
-Under the Seat of Government Acceptance Act, state or federal courts had jurisdiction to settle legal disputes arising within the Territory.
+Under the Seat of Government Acceptance Act 1909 (Cth), state or federal courts had jurisdiction to settle legal disputes arising within the Territory.
 Due to the small number of matters that went before the Police Court in Queanbeyan and the District Court, this situation initially worked well.

 In 1926, Robert Garran (then Secretary of the Attorney-General's Department) recommended building a permanent courthouse in the Territory or, if that was not economically viable, then temporary courtrooms.
 The Federal Capital Commission was unsympathetic to both suggestions.
 In 1929, Acton House was accepted by Attorney-General John Latham as a suitable building from which the Court of Petty Sessions could conduct legal proceedings.
 The building was refurbished and converted for court use the same year.

-In July 1930, the Court of Petty Sessions Ordinance 1930 was gazetted; the Court of Petty Sessions was established on 25 November of that year.
-Despite the creation of the new court, the Territory still depended on visiting Magistrates until 1949, when FC Keane was appointed as the Territory's first resident Magistrate.
+In July 1930, the Court of Petty Sessions Ordinance 1930 (No. 10) was gazetted; the Court of Petty Sessions was established on 25 November of that year.
+Despite the creation of the new court, the Territory still depended on visiting magistrates until 1949, when FC Keane was appointed as the Territory's first resident magistrate.
 Prior to this, magistrates appointed by the Government of New South Wales who also held permanent appointments in either Queanbeyan or Goulburn were responsible for the court.
 In 1974, Charles Kilduff became the Territory's inaugural Chief Magistrate.

 In time, the court's civil and criminal jurisdiction increased.
 From a base of £200 in the early years, the court could then settle civil proceedings up to $50,000.
 And it could then deal with criminal offences that have a maximum penalty of two years' imprisonment or less and, with respect to Commonwealth matters, 12 months' imprisonment or less.
 This has since increased.

 Like the Supreme Court, the Court of Petty Sessions occupied several locations including the Acton Hotel in 1940 and Civic in April 1946.
 It remained in Civic until 1963, when it relocated to the Law Courts Building it shared with the Supreme Court in Knowles Place, Civic.
 The building was officially opened by Prime Minister Robert Menzies on 8 May 1963.
 The Court of Petty Sessions was renamed the Magistrates Court on 1 February 1986.

 By the 1980s, as the workload of both courts increased, problems with accommodating both the Supreme Court and the Magistrates Court in the one building became more apparent.
 Construction of a new Magistrates Court building, adjacent to the existing Law Courts Building, started in October 1994 and was completed in 1996.

 In 2019, stage one of construction was completed on a new building that joins the Supreme Court and the Magistrates Court into one building known as the ACT Law Courts precinct.